Application-Interoperability-Xenogen/.github/profile/README.md

 # ✨ Team/Community Contribute
 - [![Team/Community Contribute](https://img.shields.io/badge/Team/Community-Contribute-0099cc?style=for-the-badge)](https://github.com/Application-UI-UX/application_ui_ux_contributor)
+- Comprehensive instructions are available within the repository, guiding you on how to identify the project or research assignment you wish to contribute to.
+These instructions outline the steps for effective and meaningful contributions.

 # 🙋‍♀️ Information Organization
 - **Public Resources:** Limited information on Public API, SDK, Packages, and Library usability and installation will be available on our [organization's website](https://application-ui-ux.github.io).